TCGV/blog/_posts/2019-08-24-index-free-adjacency.md

 | #1  | [2]       | 5        | [ ]        | 3     | [1, 4]          | false     |
 | #2  | [1, 4]    | 5        | [2]        | 2     | [1, 2, 3, 4, 5] | true      |

-Notice that "Mary Miller" (ID = 2) was found at the second level, and the function will return **true** in this case.
+Notice that "Mary Miller" was found at the second level, and the function will return **true** in this case.

 Now, let's analyze the time complexity of this algorithm.
 You may have already realized that it's performing a Breadth First Search (BFS), offloading most of the work to the database query engine.
 The BFS part executes `O(V + E)` operations, where `V` is the number of users whose followers are fetched from the database and `E` the aggregated number of followers from this group of users.
 The cost to fetch followers for each user considering a [B-Tree](https://en.wikipedia.org/wiki/B-tree) index is `O(log(n))`, where `n` is the length of the followers table.
-Hence, the resulting time complexity will be `O((V + E) * log(n))`.
+Hence, the resulting time complexity will be `O(V * log(n) + E)`.

-Without the index things would be much worse, since a full table scan would be necessary to fetch followers, yielding `O((V + E) * n)` time complexity in the worst case.
+Without the index things would be much worse, since a full table scan would be necessary to fetch followers, yielding `O(V * n + E)` time complexity in the worst case.

 Graph Databases
 ============